Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 It will unpack the Dark Souls PTDE folder selected by the user and copy over the data files in the directory the EXE is run from.

 ### Instructions
-1) Put EXE in Dark Souls PTDE folder
+1) Put EXE in Dark Souls PTDE folder and run it
 2) Watch text scroll until it says completed

 I made this so that it could be used in my [PTDE Mod Installer](https://github.com/Nordgaren/PTDE-Mod-Installer)